-Investment strategies are strategies which help investors chose where and how to invest as per their expected return, risk appetite, corpus amount, long-term short term holdings, retirement age, choice of industry, etc. The investors can strategies their investment plans as per the objectives and goals they want to achieve.
+Investment strategies are strategies that help investors chose where and how to invest as per their expected return, risk appetite, corpus amount, long-term short term holdings, retirement age, choice of industry, etc. Investors can strategies their investment plans as per the objectives and goals they want to achieve.

 Top 7 Types of Investment Strategies

 Let’s discuss different types of investment strategies one by one.

 #1 – Passive and Active Strategies

 The passive strategy involves buying and holding stocks and not frequently deals in them to avoid higher transaction costs.
 They believe they cannot outperform the market due to its volatility, hence passive strategies tend to be less risky.
 On the other hand, active strategies involve frequent buying and selling.
 They believe they can outperform the market and can gain more returns than an average investor would.

 #2 – Growth Investing (Short-Term and Long-Term Investments)

 Investors chose the holding period based on the value they want to create in their portfolio.
 If investors believe that a company will grow in the coming years and the intrinsic value of a stock will go up, they will invest in such companies to build their corpus value.
 This is also known as growth investing.
 On the other hand, if investors believe that a company will deliver good value in a year or two, they will go for short term holding.
 The holding period also depends upon the preference of investors.
 For example, how soon they want money to say to buy a house, school education of kids, retirement plans, etc.

 Value investing strategy involves investing in the company by looking at its intrinsic value because such companies are undervalued by the stock market.
 The idea behind investing in such companies is that when the market goes for correction, it will correct the value for such undervalued companies and the price will then shoot up leaving investors with high returns when they sell.
 This strategy is used by the very famous Warren Buffet.